tesla3/sata_attention/README.md

 torch.allclose((q @ k) ** p, (Phi(q) * Phi(k) * C).sum())  # True
 ```

-Each row of matrix $M_p \in \mathbb{R}^{m_p \times p}$ (shown as `M` above) contains indices $i_1, i_2, \dots, i_p$, for $i_1 \le i_2 \le \dots \le i_p$ (_i.e._, indices to the upper hyper-triangular region of an order $p$ symmetric tensor), sorted in ascending order.
-As we increase $p$, the space and time savings grow by orders of magnitude compared to a naive evaluation with full symmetric tensors.
+Each row of matrix $M_p \in \mathbb{R}^{m_p \times p}$ (shown as `M` above) contains indices $i_1, i_2, \dots, i_p$, for $i_1 \le i_2 \le \dots \le i_p$, _i.e._, indices to the upper hyper-triangular region of an order $p$ symmetric tensor, sorted in ascending order.
+The space and time savings grow rapidly as we increase $p$.

 We show in our paper how to apply `Phi()` as a kernel function in a form of linear attention, incurring constant cost per token, achieving orders-of-magnitude reductions in memory use and computation compared to the conventional formulation of attention.
-Notably, space and time complexity becomes inversely proportional to head size, making it cheaper to apply attention over a larger number of smaller heads.
+Notably, space and time complexity become inversely proportional to head size, making it cheaper to apply attention over a larger number of smaller heads.

 This repository contains an implementation, along with code for verifying its correctness.